 A small car that has to pull a heavy trailer is likely to struggle and could double its normal fuel consumption.

 A large SUV on the other hand is specifically designed to pull heavy loads.
 In comparison to the small car pulling a trailer, it is likely to do this quicker, more effective and with greater fuel efficiency because its total performance is not compromised by the additional load it now needs to tow.

-No other heat pump in New Zealand is guaranteed to perform at its peak from +7°C to –15°C. Our HyperCore Heat Pumps will not lower their heating performance even when it is snowing outside.
+Our HyperCore Heat Pumps are guaranteed to perform at its peak from +7°C to –15°C and will not lower their heating performance even when it is snowing outside.
 So you can be assured that you will be kept snug throughout winter.
 HyperCore is also highly recommended for humid and high altitude areas.